Laws on crossbows: United States

+There are no federal regulations prohibiting ownership or sale of crossbows, however several states have implemented restrictions on criteria such as age or criminal status.
+For example, New York law classifies crossbows as dangerous weapons, thereby prohibiting ownership by convicted felons.
+Rules regarding hunting with crossbows vary by state.

 Michigan

-Any licensed hunter who has obtained a free crossbow stamp can hunt with a crossbow during any season in which a firearm is allowed, for both big and small game, except hunters in the Upper Peninsula may not use a crossbow or a modified bow during the Dec.
-1 - Jan.
-1 late archery deer season and Dec.
-7-16 muzzleloader deer season, unless the hunter is disabled and has a crossbow permit or special permit to take game with a modified bow.

-Any licensed hunter may use a crossbow throughout the archery deer season in the Lower Peninsula (Oct.
-1 - Nov.
-14 and Dec.
-1 - Jan.
-1) and during the early archery deer season in the Upper Peninsula (Oct.
-1 - Nov.
-14).
-Crossbow use is not allowed in the Red Oak Unit during the archery-only bear season (Oct.
-5-11) except for certified hunters with a disability.
+Any licensed hunter who has obtained a free crossbow stamp can hunt with a crossbow during any season in which a firearm is allowed, for both big and small game, except hunters in the Upper Peninsula may not use a crossbow or a modified bow during the December 1 – January 1 late archery deer season and December 7–16 muzzleloader deer season, unless the hunter is disabled and has a crossbow permit or special permit to take game with a modified bow.
+Any licensed hunter may use a crossbow throughout the archery deer season in the Lower Peninsula (October 1 – November 14 and December 1 – January 1) and during the early archery deer season in the Upper Peninsula (October 1 – November 14).
+Crossbow use is not allowed in the Red Oak Unit during the archery-only bear season (October 5–11) except for certified hunters with a disability.

 The DNR may issue a crossbow permit or a special permit to take game with a modified bow to a person with a valid hunting license to take a deer during an open deer season, if the person is certified as having permanent or temporary disability, as defined in Wildlife Conservation Order 5.95, which renders a person unable to use conventional archery equipment.
 Hunters may use a modified bow where crossbows are legal.
 A modified bow is a bow, other than a crossbow, that has been physically altered so that it may be held, aimed and shot with one arm.
 When hunting deer, bear, elk and turkey, crossbow hunters must use only arrows, bolts and quarrels with a broadhead hunting type of point not less than 7/8 in wide with a minimum of 14 in in length.
 See Hunter Orange Clothing Requirements.